Bryan De La Cruz Player Props: Marlins vs. Mariners

 Bryan De La Cruz At The Plate

-- Among qualifying hitters in MLB play, his batting average ranks 22nd, his on-base percentage ranks 62nd, and he is 58th in the league in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 28th, his on-base percentage ranks 74th, and he is 65th in the league in slugging.

-- De La Cruz has picked up a hit in 40 of 61 games this season, with multiple hits 17 times.
+- De La Cruz has reached base via a hit in 40 games this year (of 62 played), and had multiple hits in 17 of those games.

-- De La Cruz has an RBI in 21 of 61 games this year, with multiple RBI in 10 of them.
-He has also driven in three or more of his team's runs in four contests.
+- In 33.9% of his games this season, De La Cruz has had at least one RBI.
+He's picked up more than one in 16.1% and driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.